May 5, 2023

 Due to its lighter texture, grapeseed oil is easy to work on the hair shaft and scalp surface.
-It helps to exfoliate the dead cells from the surface thus controlling any dead cell build-up.
+It helps to exfoliate the dead cells from the surface, thus controlling any dead cell build-up.

-Oil demonstrates strong anti-microbial activity against some pathogens.
+Grapeseed oil demonstrates strong anti-microbial activity against some pathogens.